 other words, to all phenomena visible between the heavens and the earth.
 The

-imprint of the force must be present everywhere, and as the Emerald Tablet
+imprint of the Force must be present everywhere, and as the Emerald Tablet

 suggests, in the infinitely large as well as the infinitely small.
 The work